dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 each module should only have one reason to change.

-Code in `syncer.rs` will have to change if we want to customize the *behavior* of `rusync` (like deleting the extraneous files in the destination folder), code in `fsops.rs` will change if we want to change low-level *implementation* details of `rusync` (like using a more efficient algorithm like rsync does).
+Code in `syncer.rs` will have to change if we want to customize the *behavior* of `rusync` (like deleting the extraneous files in the destination folder).
+On the other hand, code in `fsops.rs` will have to change if we want to modify low-level *implementation* details of `rusync` (like using a more efficient algorithm like rsync does).

 Note that in the first case, we'll of course have to add code in `fsops.rst` to